B50calabrese/B50calabrese.github.io/_posts/2015-05-30-curses-library.md

 from the previous example.

-We will start out by drawing a simple maze, which the full source code can be found at the link located at the bottom of this tutorial (TODO MAKE SURE TO ADD THIS LINK).
+We will start out by drawing a simple maze, which the full source code can be found at the link located at the bottom of this tutorial.
 We will use a 2D array of characters to represent the maze.
 From there we can do similar to the previous example by initializing the screen, turning off certain features, clearing the display and then displaying the maze.
 To display the maze, we can simply use a for loop within another for loop to move the